Alzheimer's Disease: Improving Communication

-A person with Alzheimer's disease may have difficulty communicating.
-He or she may struggle to find the right words to express himself or herself, or may forget the meaning of words and phrases.
-The person also may rely on gestures, especially as his or her verbal skills decline.
+A person with Alzheimer's disease may have difficulty communicating due to disease-related changes in the brain that affect thinking, remembering, and reasoning.
+He or she may struggle to find the right words, forget the meaning of words, lose the ability to respond to questions, or carry on a conversation.
+The person may rely on gestures or words that describe the function instead of the name of an object, especially as his or her verbal skills decline.

-There are several strategies you can use to enhance communication with your loved one with Alzheimer’s disease:
+There are several strategies you can use to improve communication with your loved one with Alzheimer’s disease.
+These include:

-- Hands away; When talking, try to keep your hands away from your face.
+- Hands away.
+When talking, try to keep your hands away from your face.
 Also, avoid mumbling or talking with food in your mouth.
-If you smoke, don’t talk with a cigarette between your lips.

-- Keep it simple: Give one-step directions.
+- Keep it simple.
+Give one-step directions.
 Ask only one question at a time.
-Identify people and things by name, avoiding pronouns.
+Identify people and things by name, avoiding pronouns (he, she).

 - Be positive.
 Instead of saying, "Don’t do that," say, "Let’s try this."

 - Use a respectful tone.
 Take care not to speak down to the person or speak to others as if he or she is child or isn’t present.

 - Rephrase rather than repeat.
 If the listener has difficulty understanding what you’re saying, find a different way of saying it.
 If he or she didn’t understand the words the first time, it is unlikely he or she will understand them a second time.